f5devcentral/bigip_automation_examples/bigip/workflow-guides/Migration/Migrating_BIG_IP_from_VMware_to_OCP.rst

-Application workload migration from VMware to Openshift using BIG-IP
+BIG-IP Migration from VMware to Nutanix
 #########################################################

 This guide consists of detailed steps for migrating application workloads from Vmware to Openshift platform